-This page is updated regularly and as new information becomes available.
+This page is updated as new information becomes available.

 Covid-19 Policies & Protocols at Deer Hill

 Please review the following COVID-19 (CV19) information in detail.
 To create an environment that allows Deer Hill Expeditions (DHE) to operate enriching and well-managed programs, we have myriad of updates to our normal operations based on guidance from the Association for Experiential Education (AEE), Colorado Department of Human Services (CDHS), and the Center for Disease Control (CDC), along with industry leaders like the National Outdoor Leadership School (NOLS), The Wilderness Risk Management Conference (WRMC), and others.

 These reinforced health and risk management practices have been designed with the health of our participants in mind.
 DHE is confident that our programs create impactful, enriching, experiential opportunities.
 Now more than ever, these experiences are poised to inspire the participants we serve, reconnect them with themselves, and their communities.